insected/bobbae_gcp-wiki/Privacy.md

-Google Cloud provides services globally, and our [privacy capabilities](https://cloud.google.com/privacy) are available to all customers regardless of region.
+Google Cloud  [privacy capabilities](https://cloud.google.com/privacy) are available to all customers regardless of region.

 When the rush to the cloud began, the value proposition was a prime attraction.
 Gradually, the [attitude of businesses toward data is evolving]( https://cloud.google.com/security/privacy  ).
 The cloud industry realizing that protecting data at different technology layers is not enough.